27674385606

 Minimal (or no) data collection

-If you’re on the hunt for the best encrypted messaging app, there are also a few apps to avoid.
-The following messaging apps will not protect your data with end-to-end encryption.
+If you’re on the hunt for the best-encrypted messaging app, there are also a few apps to consider avoiding.
+The following messaging apps may not protect your data with end-to-end encryption.

 • GroupMe

 As the name suggests, GroupMe is an app dedicated to group messages — but those messages aren’t end-to-end encrypted.
-GroupMe lets users receive messages via SMS, but apps can’t encrypt SMS messages — this may be why GroupMe has never implemented end-to-end encryption.
-If you use GroupMe, be sure never to reveal any sensitive personal data.
+GroupMe lets users receive messages via SMS, but apps can’t encrypt SMS messages.
+That may be why GroupMe has never implemented end-to-end encryption.
+If you use GroupMe, be careful not to reveal sensitive personal data.

 • Instagram

-Instagram isn’t usually thought of as an instant message (IM) app, but Instagram DMs (direct messages) are a popular way to communicate.
-Sadly, they aren’t end-to-end encrypted.
-If you begin a conversation over Instagram and want to secure it, migrate the chat to one of the private messaging apps listed above.
+Though not a dedicated instant messaging app, Instagram direct messages (DMs) are a popular way to communicate.
+But they lack end-to-end encryption, although even this wouldn’t help if your Instagram account is hacked.
+If you begin a conversation over Instagram and want to secure it, consider migrating the chat to one of the private messaging apps above.
+But be very careful before you take a conversion with someone you don't know off Instagram.

 • Kik Messenger

 Kik is a free mobile messaging app for iOS and Android, but it’s missing several critical encryption features.
-While messages are encrypted in transit, they’re not fully protected with end-to-end encryption.
+While messages are encrypted in transit, they’re not fully protected with end-to-end encryption, meaning hackers could target the messages on the devices before the messages leave a device or after they arrive.

 Online security and privacy extends well beyond your preferred messaging app.
 Even if you’re already using one of the best private messaging apps listed above, there are still ways your data can leak online.
-Public Wi-Fi exposes your data, and your internet service provider (or employer, or school) can monitor your online activity.
+Public Wi-Fi can expose your data, and even on private networks your communications could be monitored if they’re not protected.

 Get private, encrypted messaging with AVG Secure VPN